seancfoley/IPAddress/ipaddress.md

 subtypes **IPAddress, IPv4Address**, **IPv6Address**, and
 **MACAddress**, as well as the sequential address types **IPAddressSeqRange**, **IPv4AddressSeqRange** and **IPv6AddressSeqRange**.
-In Go, the sequential address types are derived from the same generic type.
+In Go, the sequential address types are aliases derived from the same generic type.

 If you have a textual representation of an IP address, then start with `HostName` or `IPAddressString`.
 If you have